Varunda/honu/README.md

 ## Running

-carl-wt is really a collection of programs that run under the same process.
+honu is really a collection of programs that run under the same process.
 Each program, or hosted service, handles a different part of creating the world data.
 Some hosted services run once then return, others act as a queue processor, while others run period taks.
 Some services can be interacted with by inputting commands to the server

 ### Services